eschaefer/tor-proxy-toggle/README.md

 ### Notes
 - OSX might prompt you to install command line developer tools... follow those prompts.
 - Also, Homebrew may require `sudo` permissions and prompt you for your password.
+- There are probably installation issues for all kinds of edge cases that I didn't think of.
+Feel free to contribute a pull request, or [file an issue](https://github.com/eschaefer/tor-proxy-toggle/issues)

 ### Usage